jayjoshi64/FIFA-AI/README.md

 # FIFA-AI
-learning Machine learning from scratch to training an AI for FIFA
+Learning Machine-learning from scratch to training an AI for FIFA

 ### Overview